harmonyland/harmonyland.github.io/src/guide/slash_commands/tag_bot.md

   - `description`: Description of the option
   - `required`: Whether the option is required or not
   - `type`: Type of the option.
 Here somes the `SlashCommandOptionType` enum into use.
+  - `options`: (Optional) for nested sub-commands or sub command groups

 For example, we want a command named `tag`, which will send a tag's contents.
 It will accept an option `name` which is name of the Tag to send.
 Structure for it would look like this,